Christopher Robert Pemberton

-Christopher Robert Pemberton (1765, Trumpington, Cambridgeshire – 31 July 1822, Fredville, Kent) was an English physician.
+Christopher Robert Pemberton (1765, Trumpington, Cambridgeshire – 31 July 1822, Fredville, Kent) was an English medical doctor.
 He was the Gulstonian Lecturer in 1797 and the Harveian Orator in 1806.

 Education and career

 After education at Bury St Edmunds School, he matriculated in 1784 at Caius College, Cambridge.
 There he graduated with an M.B. in 1789, was made a Fellow in 1793, and graduated with an M.D. in 1794.
 On the 25th of June 1796 he was elected a Fellow of the Royal College of Physicians.
 In 1797 he was elected a Fellow of the Royal Society.

 On the 25th of April 1800, Pemberton was appointed physician to St George's Hospital.
 He resigned that office in 1808 (due to his severe neuralgia).
 In 1806 he was appointed physician-extraordinary to the Prince of Wales and to the Duke of Cumberland and Teviotdale and, afterward, to His Majesty King George III.
 Pemberton was "remarkable for the urbanity of his manners".